Our intimate relationships are a source of enormous satisfaction… when they are going well.

 But when they are going badly, nothing makes us feel quite so miserable and unhappy.

-I am a relationship counsellor, and I have been helping couples overcome their relationship difficulties for over 18 years.
+I am a relationship counsellor and psychotherapist, and I have been helping couples overcome their relationship difficulties for over 18 years.

 I offer face-to-face relationship counselling and sex therapy in South Manchester.